Diary Major John Kevin Lloyd - 1942-1945 - Part 7

 It is better than a passive

-sun bath especially as I do need
+sun bath especially as I need the

 exercise.
 I feel fit but have